 - Price (And Fees)

-One of the biggest differences between and Airbnb and a hostel is what is included in your stay.
+One of the biggest differences between an Airbnb and a hostel is what is included in your stay.
 Each and every hostel/Airbnb will come with its own set of amenities, but you will get different things depending on which way you go.

-With an Airbnb, you're staying in someone's home (or a section of their home).
-You will often get a kitchen that has some cooking supplies in it, a private bathroom (that you share with your ILP group), a bed/bedding and some sort of living room set up.
+With an Airbnb, you're often staying in someone's home (or a section of their home).
+That means many times you'll get a kitchen that has some cooking supplies in it, a private bathroom (that you share with your ILP group), a bed/bedding and some sort of living room set up.
 This option is great for those who want to save some money and make their meals at home rather than eating out for every meal!
-Many times the set up is sort of like you're staying in a friend's apartment or house.
+The set up is sort of like you're staying in a friend's apartment or house.

 If you go with a hostel, you're really just paying for a place to sleep, and get a shared hang-out space and often times, a shared bathroom.
 Bed/bedding, access to a shared bathroom (unless your splurge on a private room), a common area (with other travelers), employees that can help you out and possibly free breakfast, are all common hostel amenities.

 If privacy is big for you, then this may be a deciding factor in what you prefer.
 Airbnbs are typically very private as you'll have the whole place to yourself!